 These results should not be interpreted as arguing that there are no major benefits from AI.
-First, an increase of about 0.55 - 0.71% in TFP within 10 years is modest but still far from trivial.
+First, an increase of about 0.53 - 0.66% in TFP within 10 years is modest but still far from trivial.
 Second and more importantly, there may be other ways in which AI can be used to generate much more notable benefits.
 I have suggested in previous work (Acemoglu, 2021, Acemoglu and Restrepo, 2020b) that if AI is used for generating new tasks for workers, it can have more beneficial productivity, wage and inequality consequences, and it can even increase wages.
 This may be doubly true for generative AI, which could be used for providing better information to workers and boosting their expertise, as argued in Acemoglu et al. (2023) and explained briefly here.

 Many production workers today, including electricians, repair workers, plumbers, nurses, educators, clerical workers, and increasingly many blue-collar workers in factories, are engaged in problem-solving tasks.
 These tasks require real-time, context-dependent and reliable information.
 For instance, an electrician dealing with the malfunctioning of advanced equipment or a short-circuit on the electricity grid will be hampered from solving these problems because he or she does not have sufficient expertise and the appropriate information for troubleshooting.
 Reliable information that can be provided quickly by generative AI tools can lead to significant improvements in productivity.
-Similarly, generative AI in classrooms can lead to a major reorganization of how teaching takes place, with much greater levels of personalization, as these tools help teachers identify specific aspects of the curriculum with which subgroups of students are having problems and propose new context-dependent teaching strategies.
-Once again, reliability (as well as data privacy and protection) are key for successfully creating such new tasks and delivering improvements in the quality of education.
+Similarly, generative AI in class-rooms can lead to a major reorganization of how teaching takes place, with greater levels of personalization, as these tools help teachers identify specific aspects of the curriculum with which subgroups of students are having problems and propose new context-dependent teaching strategies.
+Reliability of AI models will be key for successfully creating such new tasks and delivering improvements in the quality of education.

-Productivity improvements from new tasks are not incorporated into my estimates.
+Productivity improvements from new tasks and new products, which have been important for previous transformative technologies, such as electricity and the Internet, are not incorporated into my estimates.
 This is for three reasons.
 First and most parochially, this is much harder to measure and is not included in the types of exposure considered in Eloundou et al. (2023) and Svanberg et al. (2024).
 Second, and more importantly, I believe it is right not to include these in the likely macroeconomic effects, because these are not the areas receiving attention from the industry at the moment, as also argued in Acemoglu (2021), Acemoglu and Restrepo (2020b) and Acemoglu and Johnson (2023).
-Rather, areas of priority for the tech industry appear to be around automation and online monetization, such as through search or social media digital ads.
+Rather, areas of priority for the tech industry appear to be around automation and monetization of personal data, such as through search or social media digital ads.
+This makes it less likely that many new good tasks will be created quickly.
 Third, and relatedly, more beneficial outcomes may require new institutions, policies and regulations, as also suggested in Acemoglu and Johnson (2023) and Acemoglu et al. (2023).